-As an initial step in the process, a multi-stakeholder workshop was held in Trinidad in February 2011, to develop a working draft that can be taken further through a widening discussion throughout the region over the coming months.
-This draft paper thus reflects a broad but as yet incomplete picture on what a Caribbean green economy could look like and aim to achieve.
-Clearly the final picture that emerges from the process must be one that reflects perspectives from the widest possible range of stakeholders and that accepts the inevitability and value of diverging opinion.
+Clearly the final picture that emerges from ongoing dialogue must be one that reflects perspectives from the widest possible range of stakeholders and that accepts the inevitability and value of diverging opinion.
 This implies an ongoing and consciously inclusive process involving a series of discussions as well as a range of other opportunities for input.

-While this Caribbean process can and should influence international initiatives, it deliberately does not reflect the premises of those initiatives or draw on the growing body of literature on green economy, much of which is based on Northern experience, opportunities and perspectives.
-The aim of the process is not to align the Caribbean with an international consensus on green economy, but rather to allow the Caribbean's own unique development pathway to emerge and inform international understanding and action.
+While this Caribbean process can and should influence international initiatives, it deliberately does not reflect the premises of those initiatives or draw on the growing body of literature on Green Economy, much of which is based on Northern experience, opportunities and perspectives.
+The aim of the process is not alignment of the Caribbean with an international consensus on Green Economy, but rather to facilitate the emergence of the Caribbean's own unique development pathway and to inform international understanding and action.